Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/index.md

 # Tizen Window System Shell

-The TZSH is an interface for manipulating windows of the system GUI services such as the quickpanel and the softkey.
+The Tizen Window System Shell (TZSH) is an interface for manipulating windows of the system Graphical User Interface (GUI) services such as the Quickpanel and the Softkey.
 It provides C libraries that allow you to control windows of system GUI services and get notifications about the state changes of each window within an application.

-Since, the system GUI service runs different process, all of operations of the TZSH are performed using the inter-process communication (IPC).
+The system GUI service runs different processes.
+Therefore, all the operations of TZSH are performed using the inter-process communication (IPC).
 It is needed to enable communication between system GUI service processes and separated user application process using the display server.
 The following figure illustrates a simple software architecture of the TZSH:

 **Figure: Layer diagram for the Tizen window system shell**

 ![Layer diagram for the Tizen window system shell](./media/tzsh_arch.png)

-To support each system GUI service in Tizen, the TZSH provides the following libraries:
+To support each system GUI service in Tizen, TZSH provides the following libraries:

-- **[tzsh-quickpanel](./tzsh-quickpanel.md)**: For the quickpanel window which shows notifications and system setup widgets.
+- **[TZSH-Quickpanel](./tzsh-quickpanel.md)**: For the Quickpanel window that shows notifications and system setup widgets.

-- **[tzsh-softkey](./tzsh-softkey.md)**: For the softkey window which shows the device back and home buttons.
+- **[TZSH-Softkey](./tzsh-softkey.md)**: For the Softkey window that shows the device back and home buttons.

-Not all applications require to use the TZSH's functionalities.
-However, in some cases, certain applications may require to perform manipulation of system GUI service's window.
-For example, media player application needs to close the quickpanel window during playback of video.
-In this case, you can use the tzsh-quickpanel library.
+All applications do not need to use the TZSH's functionalities.
+However, in some cases, certain applications may require to perform manipulation of system GUI service window.
+For example, media player application needs to close the Quickpanel window during playback of video.
+In this case, you can use the TZSH-Quickpanel library.

 ## Prerequisites

-To use the functions and structures of the TZSH API include the `<tzsh.h>` header file in your application:
+To use the functions and structures of the TZSH API, include the `<tzsh.h>` header file in your application:

 ```
 #include <tzsh.h>
 ```

 ## Create TZSH Structures
-Once you have created the main window for your application, call the `tzsh_create` function with a native window ID to create `tzsh_h` structure.
+After you have created the main window of your application, call `tzsh_create` with a native window ID to create the `tzsh_h` structure.

 ```
 #include <Elementary.h>